-There are times when you simply can’t find the next best topic to write upon, or a new design idea that nails the client’s requirements.
-Your mind draws a complete blank, or you feel that whatever that does get sketched, or written, belong in the wastebasket.
+There are times when you simply can’t find the next best topic to write upon or a new design idea that nails the client’s requirements.
+Your mind draws a complete blank, or you feel that whatever that does get sketched, or written, belongs in the wastebasket.

 It’s a scary situation to be in.
 Am I losing my personal touch?
 Why aren’t I churning out enough good ideas?
 Does this mark the end of my career?
 Take a break and see if you feel the same way.

 2. When you’re not in the right frame of mind